IrascibleBasil/pharis-mod-list/README.md

 ## [Landscape Overhaul for The White Wolf of Lokken Mountain](https://www.nexusmods.com/morrowind/mods/48862)

 ## [Legend of Chemua](https://www.nexusmods.com/morrowind/mods/45253) ([Moved](http://abitoftaste.altervista.org/morrowind/index.php?option=downloads&task=info&id=93&Itemid=50&-Legend-of-Chemua-Moved))
+Only use the moved plugin or you will get two islands.

 # Cell Edits & Overhauls

 ## [Beautiful Cities of Morrowind](https://www.nexusmods.com/morrowind/mods/49231)

 ## [Glass Domes of Vivec - Moonrain Edition](https://www.nexusmods.com/morrowind/mods/48946)
+Install the core assets and one of the Glow in the Dahrk patches

 ## [Concept Art Palace(Vivec City](https://www.nexusmods.com/morrowind/mods/48136)
+Install whatever configuration you want just be sure to get the Glow in the Dahrk patch

 ## [Baar Dau](https://www.nexusmods.com/morrowind/mods/49456)